Chapter 48

 However: there were more kinds of oomph than were dreamt of in Pam Redfern’s philosophy.
 Young Eleanor could-and-did win Young Franklin’s heart; Skinny Daughter could-and-did wangle a marriage proposal from a handsome man old enough to be her heartthrob father.

-So too could-and-did Tara Garamond score hunkish kisses and souvenir gearshift knobs (or superior counterparts) from Jeremy Tolhurst.
-She’d never lambasted him for that Zeff Heff ice cream social fiasco, nor had she held it over his head for the next four months—though she might have jogged his memory as to who had.
+So too could-and-did Tara Garamond score hunkish kisses plus souvenir gearshift knobs (or superior counterparts) from Jeremy Tolhurst.
+She’d never lambasted him for that Zeff Heff ice cream social fiasco, nor had she held it over his head for the next four months—though she might have been jogging his memory (repeatedly) as to who had.

 Your feet are firmly planted on the Tolhurst terrace.
 How best to show off your new possession?
 Well, that little sophomore chick who was mixed up with that bal masqué fracas at the Shoreward is supposedly throwing a monster bash that might be worth crashing with Jeremy.
 Maybe pick up a graphic impulse or two for Aqueduct or Parsons or what lies beyond: keeping your eye intent on all the wondrous plan your great masterpiece keeps designing.